Penile Implants Specialist in Houston, TX

 As medical advances help men remain sexually active well into their golden years, one condition that’s become more and more common is erectile dysfunction.
-Men that suffer from ED have a number of options to help regain such an important part of their lives.
-However, when all other options such as medications or injections have been exhausted, Dr. Jonathan Clavell may suggest insertion of a penile prosthesis.
+Men that suffer from ED have a number of treatment options to help regain their sexual function.
+However, when all other options such as medications or injections have been unsuccessful, Dr. Clavell may suggest insertion of a penile prosthesis.
 Because the surgery changes the anatomy of the penis in such a way that the prior treatment options are usually no longer effective, a penile implant is utilized as the last treatment.

-Jonathan Clavell has emerged as one of Houston and Texas' leaders in penile implant surgery for erectile dysfunction.
+Dr. Clavell has emerged as one of Houston's leaders in penile implant surgery.
 The procedure can conveniently be performed as an outpatient surgery.
 Following a short recovery period, you may once again have the freedom to enjoy a healthy sex life without worry.
-For our Houston patients, we offer both inflatable (commonly referred to as the pump) and mechanical implants (Semi- rigid).
-Having a discussion with Dr. Clavell can help determine which option is right for you.
+Dr. Clavell offers both inflatable (commonly referred to as the pump) and mechanical implants (Semi- rigid).
+A consultation with Dr. Clavell can help determine which option is right for you.

 How to Prepare for Penile Implant Surgery?

 Because anesthesia is administered for the procedure, you will be asked not to eat or drink anything after midnight on the evening prior to penile prosthesis surgery.
-If you are on medications that must be taken, you will have discussed this with us prior to surgery during the pre operative consultation.
-Instructions will have been given to you by Dr. Clavell and his team.
+Please discuss any medications you are currently taking with Dr. Clavell before your procedure.
 The procedure will not be performed if you are taking or have recently taken any medications which could interfere with your ability to clot your blood.
 The most common of these medications are aspirin and all related pain relievers or anti inflammatory compounds (whether prescription or over the counter).
 Prior to surgery, we ask that you tell us if you took any medications within the last 7 days.
-You are obligated to inform us if anything has changed since your previous visit to our Houston office.

 Have questions?
 Call us at (713) 652-5011.